Kabir Suman: Motion picture soundtrack

 In 1994, Kabir Suman debuted his Soundtrack music career.
 In this year, he wrote, composed, sung, and even played a cameo role in a Bengali film Mahasangram, which contained 6 songs.
 Amit Bandopadhyay arranged the instrumental music with many session musicians for all songs but one, where Suman played his guitar and harmonica only.
 Here Suman sang with Indrani Sen. Some songs were sung by Suman, some by Indrani, and some as duet.
 Background score was also done by Suman.
-Unfortunately the motion picture released after a long 12 years gap, in 2006, and was flop.
+Unfortunately the motion picture that released after a long 12 years gap in 2006 flopped.

 In 1997, Suman became music director again in a Bengali film Sedin Chaitramas, which contained 7 songs.
 Unlike Mahasangram, Suman played all instruments like electronic keyboard, guitar and harmonica and himself was an arranger like his basic albums.
 It was his first soundtrack where he worked with own instruments.
 Beside Suman, other singers in this album were Nachiketa Chakrabarty, Lopamudra Mitra & Swagata Lakshmi Das Gupta.
 Background score was also done by Suman.
 It became a hit for both the movie and soundtrack, and Kabir Suman received BFJA award as best music director.
 It continued to next year when he became music director again in a Bengali film Suryakanya, which contained 6 songs.
 Unlike two previous films, he did not direct the background score here.
 Suman played all instruments like electronic keyboard, guitar and harmonica and himself was an arranger like his basic albums.
 Beside Suman, other singers were Shrikanta Acharya, Shriradha Bandopadhyay & Swagata Lakshmi Das Gupta.
 The movie was a flop.